charlesll/boni-and-class/README.md

 # Requirements
  - Python 3.6 or higher
+ - Jupyter notebooks
  - sklearn
  - numpy
  - pandas
  - matplotlib

 # Usage
 1. Download the current repository and unzip it somewhere;
-2. See the Jupyter notebook and the documentation of the boninites.boninite() method
+2. Install a Python distribution with Jupyter notebooks; see for instance https://www.anaconda.com/distribution/ and related documentation;
+3. Launch your Jupyter server (read [Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/)).
+Open the Jupyter notebook and run the code.
+Further specific documentation is provided for boninites.boninite(), call help(boninites.boninite) in a Python REPL or Jupyter cell.

 # Licence
 See LICENCE.md